 We work across India, from Agra in the North to Telangana in the South West (and in several states in between).
 Our projects are diverse and solutions depend on multiple factors including how the water is contaminated, where the source is, what the terrain is like etc. For some villages, we implement gravity fed systems where water runs down from a source at the top of the hill into a village where it’s stored and used.
 For others, we install rainwater harvesting units that capture and filter rainfall for household use.

 However, all projects have a common purpose – to provide access to safe, clean drinking water and sanitation (toilets) to groups of people who need it.

 Find out more at www.frankwater.com

-Why not support FRANK Water at festivals in 2019?
+Why not volunteer to support Frank Water at festivals?